 Explore the Great Ocean Road coastline

-A must-do on your great ocean road tripis visit the shipwreck coast along Victoria’s southern coast in Port Campbell, Princetown, Peterborough and Warrnambool.
+A must-do on your visit to the great ocean road is visit the shipwreck coast along Victoria’s southern coast in Port Campbell, Princetown, Peterborough and Warrnambool.

 Officially located between two distinct landmarks, the Otway lighthouse at the southernmost tip of the Great Otway national park and Port Fairy west of Warrnambool.